 SARAH KUNSTLER: But he had no interactions with the second man.
-He had seen him accompanying Nawaf al-Hazmi and may have been introduced to him but had no personal interactions with this other person.
+He had seen him accompanying Nawaf al-Hazmi and may have been introduced to him, but had no—had no personal interactions with this other person.

 AMY GOODMAN: And why did they charge him with perjury?
 Because of the name, remembering the name?

-AMY GOODMAN: The jury forewoman, Alma Weinstein of Rockland County, said, the panel wasn’t convinced the statements of issue in the case were of any importance to the terror probe.
+AMY GOODMAN: The jury forewoman, Alma Weinstein of Rockland County, said the panel wasn’t convinced the statements at issue in the case were of any importance to the terror probe.
 Were you surprised by the verdict, Osama?

 OSAMA AWADALLAH: Well, I wasn’t surprised so much.
-Yes, there was some surprise to it, but I knew myself, I knew I were innocent.
-And this time, we have changed the way we pick up—picked up the jury.
+Yes, there was some surprise to it, but I knew, myself—I knew I were innocent.
+And this time, we have changed the way we pick up—we picked up the jury.
 We were more careful.
 You know, things of what to ask and how to interact.
-And well, and it’s been five years since September 11th.
-And people will never forget such an event, but I think, I believe that I would be acquitted in both counts.
+And, well, and it’s been five years since September 11th.
+And people will never forget such an event, but I think, I believe, that I would be acquitted in both counts.

 I didn’t have a doubt that this couldn’t be happen.
-I knew it would happen, but I still had some, you know, like fear of you know, some people might not leave their feelings alone and regarding September 11th and put this away and just try the case solely on what happened on that days without just relating to what happened to, you know, feelings and their friends and their experience with September 11.
+I knew it would happen, but I still had some, you know, like fear of, you know, some people might not leave their feelings alone and—regarding September 11th and put this away and just try the case solely on what happened on that days, without just relating to what happened to, you know, feelings and their friends and their experience with September 11.
 That was my only fear and doubt.
-But I had a 90% belief that the jury will — that the indictment will be acquitted.
+But I had a 90 percent belief that the jury will—the indictment will be acquitted.

 AMY GOODMAN: And what are your plans now?

 OSAMA AWADALLAH: My plans is, now I’m going to continue my master.

 AMY GOODMAN: What are you getting a degree in?